joycezemitchell/onstate/README.md

 ![Alt text](https://github.com/joycezemitchell/onstate/blob/master/images/im7.jpg)

 It will do the following:
-1. Grab all collections from the database
+1. Grab all collections from the database.
-2. Convert it into html page
+2. Convert it into html page.
-3. Create a new landing page in Shopify store
+3. Create a new landing page in Shopify store with all the collections in the body as the content.

-Here is a sample screenshot: